 Alongside our strong academic core curriculum we offer the full range of arts, performing arts and sports based courses, as well as some unique vocational opportunities.
 A focus on STEM, computer science and creative technologies also means that we are encouraging our students to be ‘future proof’ and compete in the ever changing employment landscape.

 These opportunities are fundamental to the success of some of our more vulnerable or less academic students.
 Our hair and beauty salon is a huge asset to our school community, as is our Combined Cadet Force.
-Both bring with them unique learning and enrichment opportunities of some of our students.
-Both of these courses also offer fantastic opportunities for some of our learners to continue onto Level 3 study in the sixth form, as well as providing opportunities for the school to engage with local community.
+Both bring with them unique learning and enrichment opportunities to some of our students.
+Both of these courses also offer fantastic opportunities for some of our learners to continue onto Level 3 study in the sixth form, as well as providing opportunities for the school to engage with the local community.

 Outside of our taught curriculum, our enrichment offer is vast and spans a full range of areas.
 Our commitment to music and the arts is unquestionable and involves a multitude of opportunities to learn, practice and perform.
 Our engagement in sport and exercise is something to really celebrate, despite the lack of quality facilities.
-Participation rates in clubs and teams are hugely impressive and our performance in local and national competitions has been amazing.
+Participation rates in clubs and teams are hugely impressive and our performance in local competitions has been amazing.
 From the ‘Bookworm Squad’ reading club to the ‘Gardening Gang’, if our students are keen to be part of something, we will endeavour to create an opportunity for them to do so.

 The Year 7 curriculum builds upon students’ knowledge, skills and understanding from Key Stage 2 yet provides appropriate levels of challenge and engagement for all students.
-English and maths groups are set, with pupils taught in mixed ability teaching groups for other subjects.
+Science and maths groups are set, with pupils taught in mixed ability teaching groups for other subjects.

 From Year 8 onwards the challenge is to provide a curriculum which offers breadth and relevance.
 Setting takes place across the curriculum.
 Students at the end of Year 8 will elect to study either geography or history in Year 9.
 At the end of Year 9, student preference is taken into account and students are able to makes choices about the subjects that they wish to study for their formal GCSE qualifications.
 However, the teaching of the GCSE content does begin in Key Stage 3 for most subjects in order to prepare students fully for the demands of the new linear qualifications.